Tikquuss/meta_XLM/README.md

 --remove_long_sentences_test False      # remove long sentences in test dataset
 ```

 Above training is unsupervised.
-For a supervised nmt, add `--mt_steps en-fr,fr-en'` if parallel data is available.
+For a supervised nmt, add `--mt_steps 'en-fr,fr-en'` if parallel data is available.

 ## References